Emma (novel): Plot summary

-Emma decides that Jane and Mr Dixon, Colonel Campbell's new son-in-law, are mutually attracted, and that is the reason she arrived earlier than expected.
-She confides this to Frank, who met Jane and the Campbells at Weymouth the previous year; he apparently agrees with Emma.
-Suspicions are further fuelled when a gifted piano, sent anonymously, arrives for Jane.
-Emma feels herself falling in love with Frank, but it does not last.
+Emma decides that Jane arrived earlier than expected because of an attraction to Mr Dixon, Colonel Campbell's new son-in-law.
+She confides this to Frank, who met Jane and the Campbells at Weymouth the previous year, and he apparently agrees.
+Suspicions are further fuelled when a piano is sent anonymously for Jane.
+Emma believes she is falling in love with Frank, but it does not last.
 The Eltons treat Harriet poorly, culminating in Mr Elton publicly snubbing Harriet at a ball.
 Mr Knightley, who normally refrained from dancing, gallantly asks Harriet to dance.
 The day after the ball, Frank brings Harriet to Hartfield, as she fainted after a rough encounter with local gypsies.
-Emma mistakes Harriet's gratitude to Frank as Harriet being in love with him.
-Meanwhile, Mrs Weston wonders if Mr Knightley is attracted to Jane, but Emma dismisses the idea.
-When Mr Knightley says he notices a connection between Jane and Frank, Emma disagrees, as Frank appears to be courting her instead.
-Frank arrives late to a gathering at Donwell, while Jane departs early.
-The next day at Box Hill, a local scenic spot, Frank and Emma are joking when Emma thoughtlessly mocks Miss Bates's loquaciousness.
+Emma mistakes Harriet's gratitude for being in love with Frank.
+During an excursion to Box Hill, a local scenic spot, Frank and Emma are joking when Emma thoughtlessly mocks Miss Bates's loquaciousness.